yahiaqous/My-Anime-List/README.md

 |     |                                              |            Shingeki no Kyojin: Chronicle             |  Movie  | 2020 |        |
 |     |                                              |             Shingeki!
 Kyojin Chuugakkou              | Series  | 2015 |        |
 | 14  |              Violet Evergarden               |           Violet Evergarden: Recollections           | Special | 2021 |        |

+&nbsp;

+## To Do:
+- [ ] Fill the Reason Column in the I Don't Want to Watch Table
+- [ ] Add Episodes Number to (Currently Watching, I've Watched, To be Continued, I'd Like to Watch, I Don't Want to Watch) Tables